jiakaiBot/deCloudflare/subfiles/rapsheet.cloudflare.md

     1. CF forces transmission of copious bandwidth-wasting images in order to supply CAPTCHAs.
 When a grid of images is presented for Cloudflare's hCAPTCHA, every grid cell is a separate image that requires a separate individual HTTP request, which culminates into the most costly of CAPTCHAs.
     1. hCAPTCHA uses 4 levels of nested Javascript.
 So users with Javascript disabled are often forced to reload the CAPTCHA page 4 times just to see the puzzle.
     1. Even with all JavaScript loaded and executed to the extent needed to support the CAPTCHA, the CAPTCHA server itself often refuses to serve a puzzle due to a blown traffic threshold for an IP address.
 When the CAPTCHA fails to render or when a human user fails to solve the CAPTCHA, all the energy spent reaching the point of denial is to a total loss.
 Whether the user continues to reattempt or they give up, the energy waste is a loss for all parties and a detriment to the environment ultimately for no benefit.
+    1. CF conceals the hosting provider of the source website which blocks climate activists from assessing environmental factors of the website being visited.
 1. CloudFlare **stifles innovation** and culture.
 Robots are a crucial component to innovation.
 CF's attack on robots means people can't even use wget to download files.
 As a consequence, mp3 files (for example) can only be downloaded one at a time by manually clicking on each file.
 An immeasurably broad range of innovations depend on robots to provide capabilities that are not economically viable with manual labor.
 Many robotic innovations are created for the sole purpose of improving the usability of user interfaces that are either poorly designed for all users or the design overlooks the needs of some users.
 1. **False statements, deceptive practices, and poor character of CloudFlare**
     1. No transparency: as Cloudflare performs a DoS attack on Tor users they obviously do not inform web owners.
 Web owners are usually unaware that legitimate patrons are being blocked from accessing their site.
 These businesses are all damaged so that one business can profit.